June 2012

 Society Becomes Owner of Rooker Cemetery Through

-the Paul L. Kramer Trust
+the Generosity of the Paul L. Kramer Trust

 In a transaction completed in April 2012, the trustees of the Paul L. Kramer Trust deeded what is known as Rooker Cemetery – a "one acre burying ground" overlooking Honey Creek near the intersection of Bieneman Road and Spring Prairie Road – to the Burlington Historical Society.